rackerlabs/support-how-to/content/how-to/create-a-dns-server/index.md

     . . .
 ```

-Then, configure the capabilities in the options block.
+Finally, configure the capabilities in the **options** block.
 Within this block, add the following lines:

 ```sh
 options {